 If you attract clients nationally look at attending shows and events with a similar demographic such as large sportives or cycle shows.

 A great first impressions in imperative, make sure you and your staff look professional.
 This could mean purchasing branded polos or jackets to be worn every day or ensuring you have top spec vehicles and vans.
-Branding your vehicle or is another way to make sure your branding is consistent, it may be a better option to lease a van to save on costs when upgrading. (leasing means paying in instalments and not having to deal with depreciation).
+Branding your vehicle or is another way to make sure your branding is consistent – it may be a better option to lease a van to save on costs when upgrading as leasing means paying in instalments and not having to deal with depreciation.

-We are hopeful this guide to marketing cycling businesses has been useful but if your need assistance feel free to have a chat, whilst we might not be able to spend hours as a partner of Yellow Jersey you can benefit from either our expert knowledge or the expert knowledge of other partners.
+We are hopeful this guide to marketing cycling businesses has been useful but if you need assistance feel free to have a chat with us.
+While we might not be able to spend hours, as a partner of Yellow Jersey you can benefit from either our expert knowledge or the expert knowledge of other partners.